 - Make sure the roofing contractor belongs to a trade association – You know the type of thing we are talking about here, hopefully without me spelling it out and getting myself sued.
 Basically the roofing contractor parts with £300 or more to have a nice looking badge type sticker of the back of his van, or in his advertising telling the world he’s awesome.
 Some are better than others and may or may not offer insurance backed guarantees, these in turn may or may not be worth the paper they are written on.
 Yes, I think that about covers it.

-Having said all of this advice, the vast majority of roofers are absolutely fine and very professional, but let’s have a little fun, well I will anyway.
-Let me tell you about some of the tactics and types of roofer I know, or know of, where I’m based in the midlands, but this could easily be any reasonably large city.
+The vast majority of roofers are absolutely fine and very professional, but let me tell you about some of the tactics and types of roofer I know, or know of, where I’m based in the midlands, but this could easily be any reasonably large city.